-Madison is home of progressive ideas, cheese curds, and the brandy old fashioned.
+Madison is home to progressive ideas, cheese curds, and the brandy old-fashioned.
 But what was it that made me get on a plane from Denver and travel to Madison in November, a brown, chilly part of the year for Madison?
 I wanted a travel experience.

 Madison calls them Essential Experiences, and they make up a variety of unique offerings for tourists and locals alike.